fogbeam/plswipl/README.md

 ## Focus

-My aim is getting PL/SWI-Prolog to be correct, flexible an powerful Procedural Language backend.
+My aim is getting PL/SWI-Prolog to be a correct, flexible and powerful Procedural Language backend.

 At this point, structured, flexible and clear is the most important thing.
 Optimizations making the code more complex are not welcomed